chuckcscccl/rustlr/README.md

 **A [Tutorial](https://cs.hofstra.edu/~cscccl/rustlr_project/) is being prepared.**

-The project grew out of the author's compiler construction and programming languages classes over the year.
+The project grew out of the author's compiler construction and programming languages classes over the years.
 It has been used for implmentating modestly scaled, experimental programming languages.
 It will be become more robust, with enhanced features, in future releases.